anakic/querystorm-docs/External/cross_database.md

 ![generate api result](../images/remote_db_tvf.png)

-The above query is executed by SQLite, but the table valued function internally loads data from an SQL Server database.
+The above query is executed by SQLite, but the table valued function internally loads data from a SQL Server database.

 We can repeat the same procedure with multiple embedded queries.
 This will make data from multiple databases available to SQLite.
 If we like, we can join workbook tables with data from web services and multiple external databases and then dump the results into Excel or a [SQLite file database](../sql/sqlite_files).

 ## Limitations
 Currently, it is not possible to pass parameters to embedded queries.
-This is not yet implemented but is planned.
+Allowing this is planned in a future release.
 Once ready, it will enable selectively loading data from external databases which will minimize the amount of data that needs to be loaded when e.g. running joins with data from external databases.